One of 3 flyable Harlow aircraft, 1985, 1989, & 1992

 Edited by David Barth February 2016.
 Photos were taken by David Barth.

-One of 3 flyable Harlow aircraft, Jeffco Airport, April 1985.
-This is a PJC-2 model. |
+One of 3 flyable Harlow aircraft, Jeffco Airport,

 The company was founded in 1936 by professor Max B. Harlow to build the Harlow PJC-2, a production version of the PJC-1.
 The aircraft had been designed and built as a class project at Pasadena Junior College.
 Harlow had worked with Howard Hughes on the Hughes H-1 racer.
 Hughes in turn later backed Harlow's enterprise.
 Flight operations were conducted at Alhambra Airport and production was scheduled to begin in the former Western Air Express hangar.